Preheat oven to 300°F. Spread the baking soda on a foil-lined sheet pan and set aside.

 Arrange the shaped bagels on a silicone mat or parchment lined sheet pan and cover with a damp paper towel.
 Refrigerate for 30 minutes.

 Preheat oven to 420°F with an oven rack in the middle position.

-- To quickly soften your 2 TBSP of butter, slice it into half-inch cubes and smoosh it with the tines of a fork against a clean cutting board until it's smooth and soft.
+To quickly soften your 2 tablespoon of butter, slice it into half-inch cubes and smoosh it with the tines of a fork against a clean cutting board until it's smooth and soft.

 Measure your baking soda by weight before you bake it.
 It loses 30% of its weight when you bake it so if you weigh it after it bakes you'll have way too much baking soda in your water bath.

 Make sure the baking soda is fully dissolved in the water bath before you dip the boiled bagels in it.
 If there are lots of clumps or the baking soda hasn't dissolved, your bagels might end up tasting soapy.